Mirror Networking

 - Open the Package Manager by navigating to

-Window -> Package Manager
+Window -> Package Manager - Select the

-to add a package- Select "Add package from git URL..."
++to add a package- Select "Add package from git URL..."

 - Paste the following URL: